chadblack/585Global68/calendar.md

 * Sigmund Feud, *Civilization and its Discontents*

 ## Week 3: February 5 -- Fanon and Guevara

+*One Dimensional Man* provides an entry into one vector of critique that animated the global protests of 1968.
+It is in the tradition of European philosophy and critical theory, and centered on themes of alienation, affluence, technology, bureaucracy, etc. An wholly other context produced soliarity and action that was less an immanent critique of Europe and the United States, and more an anti-colonial and anti-capitalist from outside of Europe and the United States.
+This week we have two chapters that are examples of that critique.
+Franz Fanon's work emerged in the context of both the French Caribbean and Algeria's struggle for Independence.
+Che Guevara was a product of anti-imperialism in the Americas, and particularly in the struggle against US American hegemony.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HSsk0lmZ90k?si=7B9aiazlk_iQj-Nz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>